SAP-archive/teched2021-DAT160/exercises/ex1/README.md

 For running the pipeline you click on the "Run"-button at the top of the graph canvas.
 ![Run pipeline](./images/run_pipeline.png)

-**PLEASE DO NOT start the pipeline**.
-The SAP Data Intelligence cluster of this workshop might not have the capacity to run all pipelines at the same time.
+The SAP Data Intelligence cluster of this workshop might not have the capacity to run all pipelines at the same time in a timely manner.
+In case it takes too long we have entered the data already.

 ## Summary